howdyai/botkit-docs/docs/readme-ciscospark.md

 ## Starting Direct Messages

-Cisco Spark's API provides several ways to send private messages to users - by the user's email address, or by their user id.
+Cisco Webex Teams's API provides several ways to send private messages to users - by the user's email address, or by their user id.
 These may be used in the case where the user's email address is unknown or unavailable, or when the bot should respond to the `actor` instead of the `sender` of a message.